Faxe

 Faxe or Fakse is a town on the island of Zealand in eastern Denmark.
 It is located in Faxe Municipality in Region Zealand.
 The town is most known for the Faxe Brewery, Royal Unibrew, a relatively large brewery producing a range of beer and soft drinks, soda, energy drinks, Faxe Kondi and many more and so on.
-On the edge of town lies a big limestone quarry (1 km2), Faxe Quarry owned by Faxe Kalk, The Faxe Quarry have had their own narrow track railway but it was shut down many years ago owned by Faxe Kalk.
-A Haribo Licorice (“Haribo Lakrids A/S”) factory was also founded in Faxe in 1935.
+On the edge of town lies a big limestone quarry (1 km2), Faxe Quarry owned by Faxe Kalk.
+A Haribo Licorice ("Haribo Lakrids A/S") factory was also founded in Faxe in 1935.

 History

 The name Faxe is Old Norse and means "horse mane", probably a reference to its location on a long hill.
 The town is mentioned in 1280.
 The first church was built in 1440.

 For many years the letter x was considered unnatural in Danish and the Fakse spelling was enforced instead of the Old Norse Faxe.
 When hyphenated, the x still splits into ks (Fak-se).

-A narrow gauge railway line opened between the quarry and The Harbor in Faxe Ladeplads in 1865 and to The Faxe Ladeplads Harbor in Faxe Ladeplads.
-The Østbanen railway line opened in 1879.

-The Faxe Quarry have had their own narrow track railway but it was shut down many years ago.
-And one of The trains from narrow gauge railway line between The Faxe Quarry to The Harbor in Faxe Ladeplads, is located in Faxe mini by, that is the only and the last train between and from The narrow gauge railway line between The Faxe Qurry and The Harbor in Faxe Ladeplads, Fakse Ladeplads.
+A narrow gauge railway line between the Faxe Quarry and the harbor in Faxe Ladeplads opened in 1865.
+In 1879, the Østbanen railway line from Køge to Faxe opened.
+The two railway lines were connected in 1880.
+The quarry's narrow gauge railway was shut down many years ago, but one of the trains from the narrow gauge railway line is located in Faxe mini by as the only and the last train from the narrow gauge railway line.